gateio/gateapi-nodejs/docs/MarginApi.md

   'from': 56, // number | Time range beginning, default to 7 days before current time 'to': 56, // number | Time range ending, default to current time 'page': 1, // number | Page number
-  'limit': 100, // number | Maximum number of records returned in one list 'type': "borrow" // string | Filter by account change type.
-All types are returned if not specified.
+  'limit': 100, // number | Maximum number of records to be returned in a single list 'type': "borrow" // string | Only retrieve changes of the specified type.
+All types will be returned if not specified.
 };
 api.listCrossMarginAccountBook(opts)
    .then(value => console.log('API called successfully.
 Returned data: ', value.body),